-In the near future, Root will also serve Alabama, Alaska, Hawaii, Massachusetts, North Carolina and Washington.
+In the near future, Root will also serve Alabama, Alaska, Hawaii, Massachusetts, North Carolina, Washington D.C. and Washington.

-Root Insurance is different from traditional insurance providers.
-You might find that its differences are perfect for your needs
+The Root Insurance Company is different from traditional insurance providers.
+You might find that its differences are perfect for your needs.

 How does Root Insurance work?